12 November 2018.

-Though thick smog tends to wrap the city in a blanket of hazy blue, on a clear day you can see all the way to the sparkling ocean and across the mountains that lead to Montenegro and Kosovo.
+Though thick smog tends to wrap the city in a blanket of hazy blue, on a clear day you can see all the way to the sparkling Adriatic Sea.

-It’s an excellent spot for sunset, with the best views on offer at the Ballkoni Dajtit restaurant or the rotating 7th-floor bar of the Dajti Tower.
+For sunset, you’ll find the best views at the Ballkoni Dajtit restaurant or the rotating 7th-floor bar of the Dajti Tower.

 Getting There | Jump on any of the pale blue city buses leaving from behind the National Opera Theatre near Skanderbeg Square and ask for Mount Dajti.
 These depart regularly and will drop you a short walk from the lower cable car station for just 40 lek (€0.30).

 Opening Hours | The cable car, Dajti Ekspres, runs from 9 a.m. to 9 p.m. in summer and 7 p.m. in winter with the last cable car up leaving 30 minutes before closing time.
 Closed on Tuesdays.